daac-tools/vibrato/docs/train.md

 # Training dictionaries

-This document describes steps to train dictionaries using Vibrato.

-The following description assumes you are at the root directory of this repository.
+This document describes steps to train dictionaries using Vibrato, assuming you are in the root directory of this repository.

-## 1. Training
+## 1. Training dictionary

 To train a dictionary, you must prepare at least the following six files.